-The default category level to be displayed along with no of hierarchical attributes to be displayed can be configured using the following two properties.
+The default category level to be displayed along with no of the hierarchical attributes to be displayed can be configured using the following two properties.

 Display Measure value

-2. Selected value customization – It becomes lot easier as an end user to quickly identify the selected filter value if it is styled differently from the rest of the items.
+It becomes a lot easier as an end-user to quickly identify the selected filter value if it is styled differently from the rest of the items.

 Ability to define hover color

 Filter, Search, Search text

 Filters the dashboard based on the searched value

 Displays the values being searched without affecting the dashboard

 Clear all select nodes

 The context menu provides you the option to expand/ collapse the hierarchical tree view for easy navigation

 If you feel you are limited with having only one measure value in the hierarchical filter.
 You could try using the tooltip option in order to display additional information for each of the category fields.

 To get the latest version of the custom visual, reach out to us here.